Teckk2/hydeout/_posts/2018-08-09-Identifying-Hidden-SSID.md

   - Wifi Pentesting
 ---

-<br>Hidding your **SSID** will come in best practice but it's not a full prove security measure, an attacker can easily send a de-auth packet and analyse the traffic, and capture the 4 way handshake header, and it will eventually reveal the SSID of the AP.
+<br>Hidding your **SSID** will come in best practice but it's not a full prove security measure, an attacker can easily send a de-auth packet and Identify the hidden SSID of the AP.
 <br>
 <br>Setting up the environment
 <br>![1](https://teckk2.github.io/assets/images/Wifi/4.PNG)